theo0x0/nodpi/README.md

-# No DPI
+# No DPI [Ver.
+2.2]
-Uses simple SSL and TCP fragmentation and fake packets to avoid DPI.
+Uses simple SSL fragmentation or fake packets to avoid DPI.
 No system privileges needed.

 Currently works in Russia.